 Sheet Pan Chicken Thighs have a deep, complex Italian flavor, but couldn’t be easier to make!
-All it takes is one pan, a handful of ingredients, and your favorite produce for a scrumptious chicken dinner the whole family will love.
-The best part is, it’s ready in just 45 minutes!
+All it takes is one pan, a handful of ingredients, and your favorite produce for a scrumptious chicken thigh sheet pan dinner the whole family will love.
+The best part — Italian baked chicken is ready in just 45 minutes!

 Sheet Pan Chicken Thighs

-You can make these one pan chicken and veggies any time of the year, though it’s best with seasonal produce.
+You can make this Italian chicken thigh recipe with veggies any time of the year, though it’s best with seasonal produce.

 Luckily, almost any vegetable fits right in with these mouthwatering Mediterranean seasonings!